RobGah/Discovering_STM32/README.md

 A repo of worked examples from "Discovering the STM32 Microcontroller by Geoffery Brown.
 This repo is a work-in-progress.
 My goal is to create a solution for every example in the book using the STM32F193C8T6 "Blue Pill" board commonly found online.

 The author uses the STM32 VL series discovery board in the book but thus far I've found it easy and relatively equivalent and painless to use the Blue Pill board w/ an external STLink V2 dongle.
 Any hardware peripherals required that are native to the STM32VL Discovery have been added externally to my setup (i.e. buttons and LEDs, STLink/V2 debugger).
-There are minor differences in clock speed (Blue pill's STMF103C8T6 clock is 72MHz vs 24MHz on STM32VL) and peripherals (e.g. blue pill's STMF103C8T6 doesn't have a DAC onboard).
-Also, change:
+There are minor differences in clock speed (Blue pill's STMF103C8T6 clock is 72MHz vs 24MHz on STM32VL) and peripherals (e.g. blue pill's STMF103C8T6 doesn't have a DAC onboard). *When building using the Blue Pill, change*:

 PTYPE = STM32F10X_MD_VL

 to

 PTYPE = STM32F10X_MD

+or vise-versa

 in makefile.common in the author-provided code.
 Or just clone my repo.